 - Creating a stimulating and synergistic setting for intellectual growth

-The Boston Medical Library is a physicians' non-profit organization incorporated in 1877.
+The Boston Medical Library is a physicians' non-profit organization.
 In 1960, the Boston Medical Library and the Harvard Medical School Library entered into an agreement to combine their collections and administration in a new building known as The Francis A. Countway Library of Medicine.